 I belong to several cities thanks to my destiny of choice of a wanderer.
-Or vagabond :).
 Maybe a native skill is that I feel at home in many places.
-But I never experienced the feeling living in Bucureşti– belonging, that I could easily fit in, but still be free and on a journey.
+But I never experienced the feeling living in Bucureşti – belonging, that I could easily fit in, but still be free and on a journey.

 Bucharest has the most toxic sunsets in all seasons.
-It’s hard to stay alone, do not fall in love in such a city where the sun is melting away with so much nostalgia “(M. Eliade, Wedding in Heaven)
+It’s hard to stay alone, do not fall in love in such a city where the sun is melting away with so much nostalgia”Mircea Eliade, Wedding in Heaven

-This capital is loud and dynamic, still in construction, unpolished, with grey traces from the past.
-Some parts lack structure, but nevertheless, the city is full of charm and history.
+This capital is loud and dynamic, with grey traces from the past.
+Some parts lack structure, are unpolished and still in construction but nevertheless, the city is full of charm and history.
 From the start, I must admit that I will be optimist and subjective as usual.

 You haven’t really been to Bucharest if you don’t visit some buildings, squares and parks.
 Palace of Parliament in Piața Constituției, Calea Victoriei (Victory avenue), Piața Revoluției (Revolution Square), or Piața Unirii (Union Square), just to name a few.

 You can tell from the name they are related to historical events, social repression, the Revolution, the fall of communism and beginning of freedom.
 From Monarchy and Kings, to earthquake, huge protests and political dramas.
 Imagine!
 This city has seen it all, as most cities.

 The Palace of Parliament

 During the communism decades, the Palace of Parliament was called “House of the people” and some still like to refer to it this way.